fdobad/template-python-package/README.md

 * Beware of python sessions not reloading the entire packages when `import mypkg`, these should be restarted, not reset.
 * Version control tracked files get automatically added to the release, so be tidy, aware of `.gitignore` & beware `git add .`
 * Do your feature branch to contribute! `git checkout -b my_new_feature`
 * Use docstrings and typed methods to build a great documentation!
 Even latex (to html or pdf) is available. [more info](https://pdoc3.github.io/pdoc/doc/pdoc/#what-objects-are-documented).
-For a method, describe input `parameters & returns`, additionaly `exceptions, classes, variables, module header`, `docstring examples` are not tested at the time, use `pytest` instead
+At least: For a method, describe input `parameters & returns`, additionaly `exceptions, classes, variables, module header`, `docstring examples` are not tested at the time, use `pytest` instead

 * All new `.py` files should have at least `version` & `author` in the header, sample:
 ```python